DavisPL-Teaching/261/exam/study-guide.md

 ## Remaining topics

 There will be 1-2 questions on the exam about the following topics.
-We will cover these today:
+These will be covered in class this week:

 Dafny internals:
 - Hoare triples